jaskaransarkaria/enki-website/README.md

 ## Site Images

 The site pulls optimized images from Imgix service.
-To add a file to Imgix you must add the properly named file to the connected Imgix "source" in google cloud storage.
-I must then add the base url for that image to the associated product or category.
-In future to automate this we will need another service where by the user can upload their files themselves, for the time being we can upload them manually (or with a script) to the connected google cloud storage bucket.
+To add a file to Imgix you must add the properly named file to the \
+connected Imgix "source" in google cloud storage.
+I must then add the base url for that image to the associated \
+product or category.
+In future to automate this we will need another service where by the user can upload their files \
+themselves, for the time being we can upload them manually (or with a script) to the connected google cloud storage \
+bucket.
+Note that images are cached for a long time for performance so if an image changes you should also purge the \
+cache for that specific image

 ## CI/ CD